swengzju/Breasifer/index.md

 ## Model evaluation

 The convolutional neural network outperformed the fully connected neural network in all the evaluation metrics as shown below.
-Notice that convolutional neural network achieved 0.76 specificity, which was more favored for radiologists.
+The prediction accuracy of CNN is 73% while it's only 66% for FCNN.

 ![alt text](https://farm3.staticflickr.com/2305/32028535434_c331f3494c_b.jpg)